Prithvi Konanur: Career

 His most recent film is Hadinelentu (2022), a film about an intimate video being leaked; however, the video is deliberately never shown as he felt it was unnecessary to the story.
+The film had its world premiere at the Busan International Film Festival where Prithvi Konanur was nominated for the Kim Jiseok Award.
+The film was chosen as the 'Opening Film' under the Indian Panorama section of the International Film Festival of India.